sabirdvd/sunshineatnoon.github.io/_posts/2015-11-2-Train-fast-rcnn-model-on-imagenet-without-matlab.md

 ```
 For me, it took me about 0.44s for each iteration for 40000 iterations.
 So the total time for training is about 5 hours.
 ## See Training Result
 I don't really want to test the trained model for an accuracy, but instead view its performance intuitively.
-So just copy the trained model in `$FRCNN_ROOT/output/default/train/caffenet_fast_rcnn_iter_40000.caffemodel` to `/data/fast_rcnn_models/ ` (Don't forget to backup the old one).
+So I just copy the trained model in `$FRCNN_ROOT/output/default/train/caffenet_fast_rcnn_iter_40000.caffemodel` to `/data/fast_rcnn_models/ ` (Don't forget to backup the old one).
 Then run `./tools/demo.py` under `$FRCNN_ROOT` to see how our trained model works.
 Of course, changes need to be made in demo.py file to use dlib's selective search and the trained model.
 You can find mine [here](https://github.com/sunshineatnoon/fast-rcnn/blob/master/tools/demo.py) for a reference.
 ## Reference

 [1] [https://github.com/zeyuanxy/fast-rcnn/tree/master/help/train](https://github.com/zeyuanxy/fast-rcnn/tree/master/help/train)

 [2] [http://www.cnblogs.com/louyihang-loves-baiyan/p/4885659.html?utm_source=tuicool&utm_medium=referral](http://www.cnblogs.com/louyihang-loves-baiyan/p/4885659.html?utm_source=tuicool&utm_medium=referral)